dm5tt/LD1125H_Firmware/README.md

 This is a attempt to write an alternative firmware for the LD1125H FMCW radar to extract raw ADC values from the Echo/Bang signal via high-speed UART.

+The hardware reverse engineering part was done in [this article](https://www.dm5tt.de/2024/12/14/ld1125H-reverse-engineering/).

 # Build Targets